-- 1. Your insurance must cover you for the whole time you'll be away.
-If not, you won't be covered at all for your trip. - 2.
-You must be covered under the health and hospitalization insurance plans of your home province or territory for the whole time you'll be away (it's up to you to make sure that you're insured under the government plans). - 3.
+- Your insurance must cover you for the whole time you'll be away for each trip you take.
+If not, you won't be covered at all for your trip.
+All trips start the day you leave your home province or territory and end the day you come back.
+That means that the day you leave and the day you come home count as 2 full days away. - 2.
+You must be covered under the health and hospitalization insurance plans of your home province or territory for the whole time you'll be away for each trip you take (it's up to you to make sure that you're insured under the government plans). - 3.
 You have to call our Assistance Service before going to a hospital or a medical clinic and follow their instructions.
 Otherwise, you may have to pay a portion of the expenses yourself. - 4.
-If you chose to have a deductible (an amount of expenses for which you're responsible), it applies per insured, per trip. - 5.
 We aren't responsible for the availability or quality of the care and services received.